trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 and [ebuild.syntax](https://github.com/MidnightCommander/mc/commit/e0eb9ca1cd30cda67732096528e5573a14e5a1f4).

 At that time a new `mc` development team was formed by Russian-speaking community of `mc` users to revive stalled upstream development.
-I could join and contribute a tiny bit to it.
+I joined and contributed a tiny bit to `mc`.
 I like to think I helped with `subversion` to `git` migration, fixed a few dire corner cases in completion code, fixed a few bugs in `FISH` file transfer protocol, basic `alacritty` support and even support for compilation with